 Ms. Edwardson was appointed to our Board of Directors in September 2015 and had served on our advisory board since July 2015.
 She was the Chief Executive Officer of the American Red Cross of Chicago and Northern Illinois, a business unit of the American Red Cross, from 2005 to January 2016.
 She previously served as Senior Vice President and General Counsel for UAL Corporation, a predecessor company to United Airlines Holdings, Inc. (f/k/a United Continental Holdings, Inc.).
 She has also been a partner in the law firm of Mayer Brown and the Executive Director of the Illinois Securities Department.
 Ms. Edwardson has served on the board of directors of J.B.
-Hunt Transport Services, Inc. since 2011, where she serves on the Nominating and Corporate Governance and Audit Committees, on the Boards of Trustees for Rush University Medical Center since 2012 and the Lincoln Park Zoo since 2000.
+Hunt Transport Services, Inc. since 2011, on the Boards of Trustees for Rush University Medical Center since 2012 and the Lincoln Park Zoo since 2000.
 Ms. Edwardson holds a B.A. degree in economics and a juris doctor from Loyola University.
 We selected Ms. Edwardson to serve on our Board of Directors given her extensive experience as an attorney and membership on a public company board, which provides her with the ability to share valuable insights into public company reporting, corporate finance, transactional knowledge and operations.